jwbrew/yax/README.md

 # Yax

 Yet Another Query Syntax (but X because Elixir)

 ...for Elixir

 ......and [Ecto](https://hexdocs.pm/ecto/Ecto.html)

 .........and [Bodyguard](https://hexdocs.pm/bodyguard/readme.html)

-N.B - you're reading the readme for the very first commit on this project In no way is this production ready, or even all that good.
+N.B - you're reading the readme for the very first commit on this project

+In no way is this production ready, or even all that good.
 Even this readme is just some verbal diarrhea, written down.

 This package just explores a few ideas:

 - GraphQL is awesome but integrating it with a Phoenix app is not.
-You hide everything behind a single endpoint and lose all the goodstuff that Plug, Phoenix (and HTTP) have to offer.
+You hide everything behind a single endpoint and lose all the goodstuff that Plug, Phoenix, and HTTP (!) have to offer.

 - Data queries are inherently different from mutations.
 GraphQL models this, CQRS does this too.
 It's nothing earth-shattering, more of just a principal.

-- We're only concerned with queries, so mutation permissioninig provided by the likes of [Canada](https://github.com/jarednorman/canada) are a different beast altogether.
+- We're only concerned with queries, so mutation permissioning provided by the likes of [Canada](https://github.com/jarednorman/canada) are a different beast altogether.